abela/Abelix-Game-Framework/README.md

 # Abelix Game Framework
-This project represents a Game Engine with basic features(at this moment :) )
+This project represents a Game Engine written on C++ with basic features(at this moment :) )
 1. Basic Game framework architecture

 2. Basic OpenGL Renderer - Draw basic square, rectangle and circle